TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 We're shining a light on friendship with the Besties Love Meter.

-Take a timed, custom quiz with your bestie for a chance to win an all-expenses-paid trip for the two of you to the destination of your choice!
+Take a timed, custom quiz with your bestie for a chance to win a trip for the two of you to the destination of your choice!

 learn more Get a $15 Off $15 Coupon with a $75 e-gift card purchase get details shop e-gift cards Just $5